There are a couple of eye-opening books that changed the way I think about my life.

 First, it made me realize what a bunch of historic narcissists we are.
 Deep down, we all believe that those who came before us were primitives.

-“Oh, look at these simple-minded ancient Egyptians/Chinse/Romans and their strange ways.
-It’s good that we are so much more modern and enlightened.”
+“Oh, look at these simple-minded ancient Egyptians/Chinese/Romans and their strange ways.
+It’s good that we are so much more enlightened.”

 Where the book falls short: